Gladys Wanga

 Gladys Atieno Wanga (born 7 March 1981) is a Kenyan politician who is the current Governor of Homa Bay County.
 She is the first female Governor from the Western Region of the Country and one of the seven female governors elected during the 2022 Kenyan General Election.
 She previously served as the County Woman Representative of Homa Bay County from 2013 to 2022.

-She is married the formernon-Executive Chairperson of the Energy and Petroleum Regulatory Authority (EPRA), George Wanga.
+She is married to the former non-Executive Chairperson of the Energy and Petroleum Regulatory Authority (EPRA), George Wanga.

 Background and education

 Gladys grew up in a political family following closely the footsteps of her late father John Nyasuna, who at one point was a renowned councilor in Kisumu County, which was then known as Nyanza Province.

 She attended Kisumu Girls High School where she was at one point suspended for making a protest.
 She obtained her Bachelor's Degree in Health Management from Kenyatta University in 2004 and later on graduated from Kenyatta University in 2012 with a Master's Degree in Health Management.
 At Kenyatta University, she was the first female to participate and win an elective seat as the General Secretary of the Union of the Students.